dell-asm/dell-brocade/README.md

 ## Requirements
-Because the Puppet agent cannot be directly installed on the Brocade Fabric OS, the agent can be managed either from the Puppet Master server, or through an intermediate proxy system running a puppet agent.
+Since the Puppet agent cannot be directly installed on the Brocade Fabric OS, the agent can be managed either from the Puppet Master server, or through an intermediate proxy system running a puppet agent.
 The proxy system requirements are not yet defined.

 ## Usage